lewinschmitt/inclusivEU/_pages/about.md

 Our project team of Europaeum scholars has committed to addressing this problem.
 To do so, we conducted interviews with key stakeholders, carried out additional desk research, and drew up a of proposals based on the identified problems.
 On this page, we present our findings and ideas and also give some background on the process.

+# The policy paper

+This [in-depth policy paper](https://github.com/lewinschmitt/inclusivEU/blob/cc897d646142f35da3d1022b1ea56b267c9d0208/files/InclusivEU_PolicyPaper.pdf) provides more detailed information on our research, our motivation, and our understanding of certain key concepts and challenges.
+It also explains thoroughly the various policy proposals we suggest for advancing diversity in the European Commission's workforce.

 [Download the executive summary](https://lewinschmitt.github.io/inclusivEU/assets/files/InclusivEU_PolicyBrief.pdf){: .btn .btn--info}
 [Download the full policy paper](https://lewinschmitt.github.io/inclusivEU/assets/files/InclusivEU_PolicyPaper.pdf){: .btn .btn--info}